shahriar-rahman/EDA-Civil-Engineering-Concrete-Dataset/README.md

     │    └── raw            	<- The original, immutable data dump.
     │
 	|
-    ├── features                <- Scripts to construct a more readable features │
+    ├── features                <- Scripts to construct a more readable and useable data.
+    │
 	|
-    ├── figures            	<- Generated graphics and figures to be used in reporting │
+    ├── figures            		<- Generated graphics and figures to be used in reporting (includes IDE and Notebooks generated graphs).
     │
-    ├── notebooks          	<- Optional script for Jupyter Notebooks for better visualization │
     │
+    ├── notebooks          	<- Additional script for Jupyter Notebooks for better visualization.
+    │
+	│
     ├── requirements.txt    	<- The requirements file for reproducing the analysis environment, e.g.
     │                         				generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           	<- makes project pip installable (pip install -e .) so src can be imported
+    ├── setup.py           	<- makes project pip installable (pip install -e .) so src can be imported.
 	|
     │
 	|
-    ├── visualization           <- Scripts to create exploratory and results oriented visualizations │
+    ├── visualization           <- Create exploratory and results oriented visualizations.
+    │
     │
     └── tox.ini            	<- tox file with settings for running tox; see tox.readthedocs.io